 The Efma-Accenture Innovation in Insurance Awards makes the exceptional visible.
-2020 submissions are open until April 10, 2020.
+The 2020 awards and now over.
+Stay tuned for information about 2021.

 - Find a step-by-step walkthrough of the submissions process with seven tips to help you create a winning submission.

 - Learn more about the nomination and voting process, which is conducted by the Awards Committee, the worldwide Awards Jury and online voters.

 The Efma-Accenture Innovation in Insurance Awards is an annual, global competition that rewards the best new ideas and practices transforming the industry for the benefit of both insurers and their customers.
 Open to insurance, bancassurance and insurtech organizations, the awards serve as a catalyst for innovation, helping to connect a worldwide network of leaders and disruptors.
 A rigorous, independent judging process determines the winners by their peers to ensure the awards’ credibility.

 As the awards grow year after year, it becomes ever more important to craft a compelling submission that clearly shows the originality, impact and universality of an organization’s innovation.
 This guide will walk through the submission process and judging criteria while offering tips to build a persuasive case for your innovative initiative.